Study in Germany

-Germany, the birthplace of kindergarten and the modern university is a dream destination of students.
-It is well known for courses in sciences and engineering especially automotive, mechanical and biomedical.
-Study Abroad in Germany
+Germany, the birthplace of Kindergarten schooling and the modern university, is a dream destination for students.
+It is well-known for courses in science and engineering, especially automotive, mechanical and biomedical.

 Getting admission into German Universities can be a huge task.
-The education is free, yes you read that right, 95% of the universities do not charge any tuition fee.
-However there is always a price to pay as nothing comes for free and the price is a great educational background.
-Study Abroad in Germany
+The education is free; yes, you read that right, as 95% of the universities do not charge any tuition fee.
+However, there is always a price to pay as nothing comes for free; and the price for this would be a great educational background.

 Admission requirements are set very high by the German Universities.
-For UG courses as much as 90% is expected.
-Also, students need to either complete 1 year of Bachelors study in India or appear for IITJEE exam to be eligible to apply for a UG course in Germany.
-In addition to this students need to appear for IELTS or TOEFL to prove their efficiency in the language.
-Study Abroad in Germany
+For UG courses, as much as a 90% score is expected.
+Also, students need to either complete 1 year of Bachelor’s study in India or appear for IITJEE exam to be eligible to apply for a UG course in Germany.
+In addition to this, students need to appear for IELTS or TOEFL to prove their efficiency in the language.

-The students willing to learn German must do it through certified sources and in India students need to contact only Max Muller Bhavan and clear TesDaf.
-The level to be cleared is generally specified on the University website as it depends on what percentage of classes are conducted in German.
-Study Abroad in Germany
+Students willing to learn German must do it through certified sources.
+In India, students need to contact Max Muller Bhavan and clear TestDaF.
+The level to be cleared is generally specified on the University website as it depends on the percentage of classes that are conducted in German.

 Some of the top universities in Germany for International students: